sohom070994/2023.0039/README.md

 ## Description

-The [data folder](data) includes the arrival rate data for first-time and crisis customers and the optimal schedule proportions for both service types for all the cases in Table 1 of the paper.
+The [data folder](data) includes the arrival rate data for first-time and crisis customers and the optimal schedule proportions for both service types for all the cases in Table 1 and Figure 9 of the paper.
 The Python codes and Simio files are available upon request.